-Both unknown and touristy islands are connected with Piraeus, and therefore you should choose this place for its variety in choice.
-Whether you're after an island hopping adventure across the popular islands of Greece, or the offbeat destination only the locals enjoy, you will be covered1
+Both unknown and touristy islands are connected with Piraeus, and therefore you should choose this place for its variety of choices.
+Whether you're after an island hopping adventure across the popular islands of Greece or the offbeat destination only the locals enjoy, you will be covered1

 Sample Greek Island Hopping Itineraries

 A Greek island near Athens, you say?
 Don’t mind if I do!
 The Greek islands that belong to the Saronic Gulf complex are in very close proximity to the Greek capital and therefore make for the ultimate short getaway and the perfect opportunity to get the feel of the Greek island vibes even if you’re on a tight schedule.